AtlasSystems/AlmaPrimoCatalogAddon/README.md

 >**Import:** Imports the selected record in the items grid.

 ## Data Mappings
 Below are the default configurations for the catalog addon.
 The mappings within `DataMappings.lua` are settings that typically do not have to be modified from site to site.
-However, these data mappings can be changed to customize the fields, search queries, and xPaths to the data.
+However, these data mappings can be changed to customize the fields, search queries, and xPath queries to the data.

 >**Caution:** Be sure to backup the `DataMappings.lua` file before making modifications Incorrectly configured mappings may cause the addon to stop functioning correctly.